SamiiRoebuck/research-blog/content/blog/literature-review/app-type.md

 ![nstall size, launch and render time table](../images/speed.png)

-The above table displays the time taken to 'installation size, launch time and render time' (Biørn-Hansen et a, 2017, p.348).
+The above table displays the time taken for 'installation size, launch time and render time' (Biørn-Hansen et a, 2017, p.348).
 This table shows the two major drawbacks in using hybrid apps, is that there are performance issues that arrise due to the 'extra layer between the source codes which may cause a lack of performance' (Jaman, 2019).
-Additionally, it show a signifiant issue with interpreted apps in that they are far larger than the rest to install on to a users device.
-For the PWA, is show an issue with render time when the browser is not running in the background (shown as (a) on the table), however, there is still a reasonable render time when the browser is running in the background (shown as (b) on the table).
+Additionally, it shows a signifiant issue with interpreted apps in that they are far larger than the rest to install on to a users device.
+For the PWA, it shows an issue with render time when the browser is not running in the background (shown as (a) on the table), however, there is still a reasonable render time when the browser is running in the background (shown as (b) on the table).

 ### Additional speed metrics